department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 #### Need help applying?

 If you’re on a military base or other installation, contact your local Transition Assistance Office or ACAP Center (Army only) to make an appointment to attend a VA benefits briefing.
 At this briefing, you’ll learn how to start your claim.
 You can also call us toll-free at <a href="tel:+18008271000">1-800-827-1000</a>.
 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="drc-program">How do I file a disability claim if I have less than 90 days left on active duty?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="drc-program">How do I get these benefits if I have less than 90 days left on active duty?</button>
 <div id="drc-program" class="usa-accordion-content">

-You have 2 options for filing:
+You have 2 options for filing a disability claim:

 #### Go through the Decision Ready Claim (DRC) program